RetroDECK/components/README.md

 These libraries are automatically available to all components through the `$rd_shared_libs` path.

 ### Component-Specific Libraries
-Additional libraries needed by individual components are documented in `required_libraries.txt` files within each component directory.
-These libraries must be manually:
+Additional libraries needed by individual components are specified in `required_libraries.txt` files within each component directory.
+These libraries are now:
-- Copied during the build process in the component's `recipe.sh`
+- **Automatically processed** during the build process via the `finalize()` function
-- Sourced from the specified runtime (e.g., org.kde.Platform)
+- Sourced from available runtime environments (searches /app, /usr/lib, /usr/lib64, etc.)
-- Included in the component's artifact package via manual copying or using the `search_libs.sh` tool
+- Included in the component's artifact package automatically
+- Support both manual library lists and `ldd` command output formats

 ### Library Resolution Process
 1. Check if library exists in shared-libs
-2. If not found, document in component's `required_libraries.txt`
+2. If not found, create/update component's `required_libraries.txt`
-3. Manually copy library from specified runtime during build in `recipe.sh`
+3. **Automatic library copying** during build when `finalize()` is called
 4. Set proper `LD_LIBRARY_PATH` in component launcher

 ## Build RetroDECK Components